gobicycle/bicycle/manual_testing_plan.md

             to deposits.
 Check payments data at webserver side.
 - RESULT  : Must be payments log activity in webserver and warning about the absence of a token when the variable `WEBHOOK_TOKEN` is not set.
 - COMMENT :

+7. -[ ] Checked
+- TEST    : Start `payment-processor` with webhooks.
+Make Jetton payment to deposits with zero froward amount.
+            Check payments data at webserver side.
+- RESULT  : The sender's address must be null.
+- COMMENT :

 ### Stability test